Affordable European Holidays: Cheapest Countries in Europe to Visit

 This island country is full of hidden gems.
 Starting your trip in the cultural hub of Valletta, you can explore aged marketplaces and beautiful homes.
 The city is nothing short of beautiful.
 Head to the “silent city” of Mdina to find the old capital of Malta.
 Malta boasts cultural hubs and beaches alike, let this be one of your next weekend breaks in Europe.

-No, Italy is not the cheapest country in Europe but if you plan your trip well, this destination can be done on a small budget.
+No, Italy is not exactly one of the cheapest countries in Europe but if you plan your trip well, this destination can be done on a small budget.
 Cinque Terre is a series of picture-perfect fishing towns.
 This UNESCO World Heritage site is a perfect place to explore by foot, as cars are banned from the towns, just like Venice – another beautiful place in Italy you must visit (but only in low season!).

-A bit off the beaten track, Kosovo offers some of the grandest churches in Eastern Europe.
+A bit off the beaten track and one of the cheapest places to travel in Europe, Kosovo offers some of the grandest churches in Eastern Europe.
 It’s no wonder this country is a premier Eastern European destination for Balkan travelers.
 In Kosovo, you can enjoy macarons and coffee for about a euro – what is better than that?
 Be sure to spend time in the Ottoman city of Prizren!

 IS THIS THE KIND OF POST THAT INTEREST YOU?AWESOME!
 TICKLE YOUR WANDERLUST AND JOIN MY COMMUNITY OF TRAVEL ENTHUSIASTS AND NEVER MISS OUT A POST!